claws/quadcopter/doc/index.rst

 quadcopter
 ==========

-I received a DJI Flaem Wheel F450 multi-rotor drone along with a Spektrum DX6i transmitter as a birthday gift.
+I received a DJI Flame Wheel F450 multi-rotor drone along with a Spektrum DX6i transmitter as a birthday gift.
 The drone came un-assembled as my wife new that I would enjoy building it up from scratch and learning all about it.